rancher/rke2/docs/advanced.md

 If you want to change node labels and taints after node registration you should use `kubectl`.
 Refer to the official Kubernetes documentation for details on how to add [taints](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) and [node labels](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes/#add-a-label-to-a-node).

+# How Agent Node Registration Works

+Agent nodes are registered with a websocket connection initiated by the `rke2 agent` process, and the connection is maintained by a client-side load balancer running as part of the agent process.

+Agents will register with the server using the node cluster secret along with a randomly generated password for the node, stored at `/etc/rancher/node/password`.
+The server will store the passwords for individual nodes as Kubernetes secrets, and any subsequent attempts must use the same password.
+Node password secrets are stored in the `kube-system` namespace with names using the template `<host>.node-password.rke2`.

+Note: Prior to RKE2 v1.20.2 servers stored passwords on disk at `/var/lib/rancher/rke2/server/cred/node-passwd`.

+If the `/etc/rancher/node` directory of an agent is removed, the password file should be recreated for the agent, or the entry removed from the server.

+A unique node ID can be appended to the hostname by launching RKE2 servers or agents using the `--with-node-id` flag.

 ## Starting the Server with the Installation Script

 The installation script provides units for systemd, but does not enable or start the service by default.